 For example, the Chase Freedom Unlimited® credit card earns an unlimited 1.5% on eligible purchases.
 This serves as a reliable everyday spending card that provides a steady stream of points.

-If you want to push that earning even further, pair this card up with the Chase Freedom.
+If you want to push that earning even further, pair this card up with the Chase Freedom®.
 You’ll earn 5x points for every dollar spent in rotating quarterly categories, supplementing the income provided by the Chase Freedom Unlimited®!
-When paired with the redemption potential of a Chase Sapphire Reserve or Preferred, this setup is referred to as the Chase Trifecta.
+When paired with the redemption potential of a Chase Sapphire Reserve® or Chase Sapphire Preferred® Card, this setup is referred to as the Chase Trifecta.

 How cashback redemption works